On a generalisation of Cameron's base size conjecture: Proof of Theorem

 \vs

-Here $154 \leqs {\rm dim}\, x^{\bar{G}} < 182$, and so $x$ is either semisimple or unipotent, or a field automorphism of order $3$.
-By inspecting \cite{Lu2} we deduce that there are at most $2q^2 + 3q + 6$ semisimple classes with $154 \leqs {\rm dim} \, x^{\bar{G}} < 182$ and it follows from~\cite{Lu} that there are exactly 11 unipotent classes whose dimension is in this range.
-Finally there are no more than $2$ classes of involutory field automorphisms.
-It is also clear that $|x^G| < q^{182}$, and so we get
+Here, we either have $x\in \bar{G}_{\sigma}$ or $x$ is a field automorphism of order $3$.
+By inspecting \cite{Lu2}, we deduce that there are at most $2q^2 + 3q + 6$ semisimple classes with $154 \leqs {\rm dim} \, x^{\bar{G}} < 182$ and it follows from~\cite{Lu} that there are exactly 11 unipotent classes whose dimension is in this range.
+Finally, there are no more than $2$ classes of involutory field automorphisms.
+We've also shown above that $|x^G| < q^{182}$, and so we get

 as claimed.

 \vs